neburtron/wears-the-crown/docs/PLANS.md

 ## Readable

 I don't think this project is all that readable.
-I haven't written comments / docstrings, and I am not 100% happy with the way things are structured.
+I haven't written much for comments / docstrings, and I am not 100% happy with the way things are structured.
 I'll fix things as I think of ways to fix them, this has been a thing I've been working on since the beginning, and I did a full rewrite near the start of this month.

 ## prototype